CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/16-agent-fundamentals.md

    ![](./media/test-agent1-2005.png)

-1. In the playground, enter the prompt `What's the maximum I can claim for meals?` and review the agent's response - which should be based on information in the expenses policy document you added as knowledge to the agent setup.
+1. In the playground, enter the prompt `What's the maximum I can claim for meals?` and review the agent's response, which should be based on information in the expenses policy document you added as knowledge to the agent setup.

     ![](./media/test-agent2-2005.png)